INTRODUCTION TO EVOCHRON MERCENARY

 New starting role selection system.
 When you create a profile, you can now select which initial role you want your ship to be optimized for.
 The role you select also establishes your starting location, what ship you get, and how many credits you're initially given.

-New 'quest' system that features multiple objectives spanning many solar systems throughout the game's universe.
+New 'quest' system that features multiple objectives spanning many star systems throughout the game's universe.
 The quest can further train you for the game, teach you details on the history of the Evochron quadrant, and guide you through systems useful for upgrading your ship.
 Completing quest objectives also provides information on secret locations and hidden benefits in the game.

 New clan territory control system.
-Clans can take partial control of solar systems through cooperative contracts and clan-vs-clan battles in multiplayer.
+Clans can take partial control of star systems through cooperative contracts and clan-vs-clan battles in multiplayer.
 The server tracks events involving completed contracts and clan wars, then awards percentage points to victorious groups, giving them a partial ownership interest in the system.
 When clan control is above 80% in a system, they are paid a percentage of earnings from that system.

 Double the number of available ship frames, including both civilian and military.
 New ranges, capacities, and capabilities expand the ship designs available to you.
 A new frame storage space resource management system lets you customize any civilian frame for different crew, countermeasure, equipment, and secondary weapon hardpoint capacities.
 You can now adjust the frame's default design in these areas for the role you want to play.